Arsene Wenger: Project Big Picture U-turn 'surprising', and in defence of Mesut Ozil

 The former Arsenal manager - who is FIFA's chief of global football development - says he does not believe there were only two clubs behind the Project Big Picture proposals, which were drawn up by Liverpool's owners and backed by Manchester United.

-But the 70-year-old has questioned why the plan was then unanimously rejected by the Premier League on Wednesday.
+But the 70-year-old has questioned why the plan was then unanimously rejected by the 20 Premier League clubs on Wednesday.

 "That is not very brave from people who thought about that for a long time," he told Sky Sports News.
 "Suddenly the project, then the next day they vote against their own project."